danchen4/learnings/github.md

 git push -u origin master
 **-u** to set the upstream (to origin) push commits to remote name of origin to Master branch

+# Contributing

+1. Go to CONTRIBUTING.md (if it exists);
+2. Open an issue (with title and comments) and submit.
+Maintainer will get an email.